 How Goh Yiping is Levelling the Playing Field in Venture Capital

 Goh Yiping doesn’t play by the rules.
-Back in the noughties when the word, “start-up”, has yet to gain buzzword status, she was already knee-deep in the game.
-Though keeping a relatively low profile, Yiping was in fact one of the vanguards of e-commerce in Singapore.
-Not only did she dominate the start-up space, she redefined the entire industry as the leading voice of women.
+Back in the noughties when the word, “start-up”, had yet to gain buzzword status, she was already knee-deep in the game.
+Though keeping a relatively low profile, Yiping was, in fact, one of the vanguards of e-commerce in Singapore.
+Not only did she dominate the start-up space, but she also redefined the entire industry as the leading voice of women.
 Starting in 2004, the serial entrepreneur founded her first company, World Indigo, at the age of 22 while juggling academic responsibilities.
 In spite of her inexperience as a business neophyte, her inaugural enterprise raised a laudable $350,000 in seed funding, and won the National Startup@Singapore Business Plan Competition.
 Bitten by the start-up bug, she went on to establish AllDealsAsia at 28, which grew to become the top deal aggregator in the region.
 Displaying acute foresight and a forward-thinking spirit, she even introduced online customer service to the platform at a time when websites were still slow to adopt live chats.
 Fast forward four years, AllDealsAsia was acquired by Lippo Group, which kick-started her next venture, Matahari Mall—an e-commerce site that would rise to the top as a multi-million dollar business.
 While it looks as though Yiping has a knack for scaling companies, the reason for her success isn’t luck or fortune.
 It’s blood, sweat and tears, particularly in the face of gender dilemmas, stereotypes and inequality.
 The board member of Female Founders recalls, “I’ve been questioned a few times by male acquaintances about why I’m so ambitious and why I work so hard.
 They talk about how women shouldn’t be that ambitious because it’ll intimidate men and reduce our chances of attracting them.”
 It is such chauvinistic chatter that threatens to tear down the fairer sex.
 Yet, Yiping continues to turn a deaf ear to them, driven solely by her unrelenting ambition to effect change through creating meaningful products, empowering women to step up and lean in, and raising a new generation of innovators.
 In 2016, the real estate graduate turned e-commerce doyenne switched gears and joined Quest Ventures as a venture partner.
 Ultimately, the work that she does is bigger than herself.
 “That ability to multiply impact around me inspired me a lot,” enthuses the 37-year-old industry veteran.
 With her recent appointment as partner, Yiping has come full circle as a seasoned founder herself and is devoted to helping other entrepreneurs reach their full potential.
 For years, she’s been lighting the way.
 Now, she’s passing the torch, paving the way for more women and entrepreneurs to do the same.

 ANGELA LOW: What inspired you to become a venture capitalist?